(This article was last updated on Jan. 18, 2023.)

 Clients of HSBC Premier and HSBC Advance who have tax interests in multiple nations and regions can take advantage of EY’s ability to help organize everything on their behalf in those territories.
 This includes providing you with a single point of contact for the preparation and filing of your tax returns, the calculation of any taxes due or overpayments, as well as advice on payment dates.

-What are the pros of HSBC Expat?
+What are the pros and cons of HSBC Expat?

 Ideally, they make it possible for customers to change their location within a country but continue to bank with the same financial institution.